jellewie/qtHue/README.md

 # qtHue
 A graphic interface for Philips Hue lights made in qt framework.
-Is idealy if you want to attach a touchscreen on wall to have controll of all lights from one place.
+Is ideally if you want to attach a touchscreen on wall to have control of all lights from one place.

 ![interface](https://github.com/mariusmotea/qtHue/blob/master/Screenshot.png?raw=true)